The Travel Guide to Kadavu for Families© FijiPocketGuide.com

 Ferry to Kadavu

-Providing a cheaper but more time-consuming passage to Kadavu, ferries from Viti Levu depart from Walu Bay in Suva.
+For a more budget-friendly but time-consuming journey to Kadavu, ferries from Viti Levu depart from Narain Wharf, Walu Bay in Suva.
 Ferries typically depart once a week and journey overnight.
-With a 7-hour journey, sharing the passage with livestock and cargo, this is definitely an option for the more “adventurous” family.
+With a 7-hour trip, sharing the passage with livestock and cargo, this option can be an exciting adventure for families looking for a unique travel experience.
 Find out more about the details of ferry travel to the island in How to Take the Ferry to Kadavu.

 Kadavu Family Water Activities